Sameemadhu16/Real_State_Mern_Project/README.md

 use handleChanger and handleSubmit functions and prevent default for preventing the refresh after the submit button set server proxy in the vite.config file

+create sign in api route and use it in the sign in page install jsonwebtoken for token and import it in the user.controller.js create a middleware for the token and use it in the user.route.js

+install redux and react-redux and import it in the index.js add configureStore in the store folder and import it in the index.js import Provider in the main.jsx and wrap the app component create userSlice in the user folder and import it in the configureStore include in sign in page